fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/deprecated/date-time-specification.md

-# Date/Time Specification & AIRAC Effective Date
+# Date/Time Specification & AIRAC Effective Date - DEPRECATED

+!> This page is deprecated.
+Please go to this [page](general-guidance/fx_overview) instead.

 FIXM requires times to be expressed in UTC.
 A constraint is therefore placed on the FIXM classes used to represent date/time values that imposes the use of the trailing character `Z` to indicate UTC, in line with the W3C XSD specification.